sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/1000 - zapier-getting-started.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_7.png)

 The example base contains a field, or column, for each piece of document data to extract.
-Zapier adds a row for each new document you extract from.
+Zapier adds a record, or row, for each new document you extract from.

 3. (Optional) examine the [example extraction](https://app.sensible.so/quick-extraction/) you created in the previous section.
-To add more data from the extraction to Airtable, create corresponding fields.
-For example, create a `Total taxes owed` column.
+To add more data from the extraction, create corresponding Airtable fields.
+For example, create a `Total taxes owed` field.

 Configure Zapier
 ----